 Here is one of those things that make us understand how many degrees of separation can exist between science fiction and reality.
 Some fields of knowledge are still in a phase of pure speculation, others in an advanced research phase, still others are about to take flight in the form of technologies offered to the mass.

-This is the case of holographic displays, which have long been in the notebooks of science fiction writers and successful directors (who doesn't remember Star Wars?).
+This is the case of holographic displays, which have long been on the notebooks of science fiction writers and successful directors (who doesn't remember Star Wars?).

-RealView 3D achieves the full potential of such a technology, with a device capable of producing the points of light that make up the image, one by one, as pixels that float directly in mid-air: the effectiveness of the result leaves to mouth open.
-It seems to witness one of the refined special effects of Hollywood.
+RealView 3D realizes the potential of such a technology to the maximum, with a device capable of producing the points of light that make up the image, one by one, like pixels floating directly in mid-air: the effectiveness of the result leaves mouth open.
+It feels like witnessing one of Hollywood's refined special effects.

-The first applications in the medical field really give hope: the possibility of interacting and operating on three-dimensional models through an interface of this type will allow medical training to make a crazy leap, and to make learning faster and more effective.
+The first applications in the medical field really give hope: the possibility of interacting and operating on three-dimensional models through an interface of this type will allow medical training to make a huge leap, and make learning faster and more effective.

 And that's just the beginning.